 Every TTS Roadster model is outfitted with dual front, side and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.

-The TTS Roadster can be cross-shopped against the BMW Z4, Mercedes-Benz SLK-
+The Audi TTS Roadster can be cross-shopped against the BMW Z4, the Mercedes-Benz SLK-